rashi-s17/Open-sourced-Olaf-Site/README.md

  Contributions are always welcome.
 Feel free to fork and contribute to this project.

  ```
-1. Fork this repository.
+1. Fork this repository
-2. Clone the forked repository.
+2. Clone the forked repository
 3. Navigate to your local repository
 4. Run yarn install
 5. Run yarn start